-Q10 The assessment system includes valid and reliable screening, diagnostic, formative, and summative assessment components.
+My program's assessment system includes valid and reliable screening, diagnostic, formative, and summative assessment tools.

-Q11 Assessments are used for data-informed decision-making in order to identify a child's learning needs, to inform instruction, and to monitor a child's progress and the effects of instruction.
+My program's assessment tools are used for data-informed decision-making in order to identify a child's learning needs, to inform instruction, and to monitor a child's progress and the effects of instruction.